ridzuan5757/project-gorilla/sprints/sprint 5/opentelemetry_cluster.md

 - The `Deployment` installation of the collector will be used to collect metrics for the cluster and events.

+## `DaemonSet`

+`DaemonSet` is a type of deploymnet that ensures that all (or some) `Nodes` run a copy of `Pod`.
+As nodes are added to the cluster, those `Pods` are garbage collected.
+Deleting a `DaemonSet` will clean up the `Pods` it created.

+Some typical uses of a `DaemonSet` are:
+- Running a cluster storage daemon on every `Node`.
+- Running a logs collection daemon on every `Node`.
+- Running a node monitoring daemon on every `Node`.

+In a simple case, one `DaemonSet`, covering all `nodes`, would be used for each type of daemon.
+A more complex setup might use multiple `DaemonSet`s for a single type of daemon, but with different flags/or different memory and cpu requests for different hardware types.

+### `DaemonSet` requirements

+As with all other `k8s` config, a `DaemonSet` needs:
+- `apiVersion`
+- `kind`
+- `metadata`
+- Valid DNS subdomain name.
+- `.spec` section

+#### `Pod` Template

+The `.spec.template` is a `Pod` template.
+It has exactly the same schema as a `Pod`, except it is nested and does not have an `apiVersion` or `kind`.
+In addition to required fields for a `Pod`, a `Pod` template in a `DaemonSet` has to specify appropriate labels.
+A `Pod` template in a `DaemonSet` must have a `RestartPolicy` equal to `Always`, or be unspecified, which defaults to `Always.`

+#### `Pod` Selector

+The `.spec.selector` field is a `Pod` selector.
+It works the same as the `.spec.selector` of a `Job`. `Pod` selector must be specified to match the labels of the `.spec.template`.
+Also, once a `DaemonSet` is created, its `.spec.selector` can not be mutated.
+Mutating the pod selector can lead to the unintentional orphaning of `Pod`s, and could be confusing to troubleshoot.

+The `.spec.selector` is an object consisting of two fields:
+- `matchLabeOls` works the same as the `spec.selector` of a replication controller.
+- `matchExpression` allows to build more sophisticated selectors by specifying key, list of values and an operator that relates the key and values.

+When the two are specified, the result is `AND`ed.
+The `.spec.selector` must match the `.spec.template.metadatal.labels`.
+Config with these two not matching will be rejected by the API.

+#### Running `Pods` on the selected `Nodes`

+If the `.spec.template.spec.nodeSelector`, then the `DaemonSet` controller will create `Pods` on nodes which match that `Node` selector.
+Likewise, if `.spec.template.spec.affinity` is specified, the `DaemonSet` controller will create `Pods` on nodes which match that node affinity.
+If neither are specified, then the `DaemonSet` controller will create `Pods` on all nodes.

 ## `DaemonSet` Collector

 The first step to collect `k8s` telemetry is to deploy a `DaemonSet` instance of the OpenTelemetry Collector to gather telemetry related `nodes` and workloads